saidmattar/05-career-development/lab-michelle/README.md

 + **Instructions:** Create a List constructor that is a replacement for Arrays Add push, pop, map, filter, reduce, and slice methods to the constructor.
 + See lib/fp.js for methods
++ I tried to write tests but honestly I have no idea where the callbacks for anything that uses callbacks are supposed to go.
+So do any of these methods work???

 ## UI Challenge
 [Completed Codepen Link Here](https://codepen.io/mscharlock/pen/xLaybM)